relero90/team-profile-generator/README.md

 ---

 To use this app to create your own employee profile page, clone the repository code to your local device.
-From the command line, run `npm i` and then run `node index.js build-team`
+From the command line, pass `node index.js build-team`

 ## Testing

 ---

-To test this app, run: `npm run tests`
+To test this app, pass: `npm run tests`